Country Guide - VAT in Spain

 Types of Taxable Activities in Spain

 Economic operators' goods and services provided in Spain for a fee as part of their regular business activities are subject to VAT.
-From a VAT standpoint, these operators are considered taxable and should register for tax.
+From a VAT standpoint, these operators are considered taxable and are required to register for tax.
 This includes individuals conducting professional activities, legal entities, and organizations without legal status.

 VAT Registration Process